Mod-p Poincar\'e Duality in p-adic Analytic Geometry: Introduction

+In this paper, we always write {\it qcqs} as a shortcut for quasi-compact quasi-separated.
+It applies to adic spaces, formal schemes, and schemes.

-An {\it admissible} formal $\O_K$-scheme is a quasi-compact, quasi-separated, flat, topologically finitely presented formal $\O_K$-scheme $\X$.
+An {\it admissible} formal $\O_K$-scheme is a flat topologically finitely presented\footnote{We recall that a topologically finitely presented formal $\O_K$-scheme is assumed to be qcqs.} formal $\O_K$-scheme $\X$.
 If $\varpi \in \O_K$ is a fixed pseudo-uniformizer, we define

 to be the mod-$\varpi^{i+1}$ fiber of $\X$.
-We denote also the {\it special fiber} by
+We denote the {\it special fiber} by

-In this paper, a {\it rigid $K$-space} will always mean an adic space locally finite type over $\Spa(K, K^\circ)$.
-We note that there is a fully faithful functor $r_K$\footnote{We refer to \cite[\textsection 4]{H1} for the details on the construction of this functor.} from the category of (classical) Tate rigid $K$-spaces to the category of rigid $K$-spaces in our definition.
+In this paper, a {\it rigid-analytic $K$-space} will always mean an adic space locally of finite type over $\Spa(K, \O_K)$.
+We recall that \cite[\textsection 4]{H1} constructs a fully faithful functor $r_K$ from the category of (classical) Tate rigid $K$-spaces to the category of rigid $K$-spaces in our definition.
 This functor induces an equivalence between quasi-separated Tate rigid $K$-spaces and quasi-separated rigid $K$-spaces by \cite[Proposition 4.5]{H1}.

 We recall the notion of the {\it cotangent complex} $L_f=L_{X/S}=L_{\O_X/\O_S}$ for a morphism of ringed sites $f\colon (X, \O_X) \to (S, \O_S)$.
 We refer to \cite[\href{https://stacks.math.columbia.edu/tag/08UT}{Tag 08UT}]{stacks-project} for the definition and a self-contained systematic development of this theory.
 We follow Stacks Project and use cohomological notations for the cotangent complex, in particular, $L_f\in \bf{D}^{\leq 0}(\O_X)$ for a morphism $f$.
 If $\mf\colon \X \to \Y$ is a morphism of topologically finitely presented formal $\O_C$-schemes, we define $\wdh{L}_{\X/\Y}$ as the derived $p$-adic completion of the complex $L_{\X/\Y}$.
 This definition coincides with the definition of the {\it analytic cotangent complex} $L_{\X/\Y}^{\text{an}}$ from \cite[Definition 7.2.3]{GR}.
 In particular, \cite[Proposition 7.2.10]{GR} implies that $\wdh{L}_{\X/\Y}\in \bf{D}^{\leq 0}_{coh}(\X)$ and the natural morphism $\wdh{\Omega}^1_{\X/\Y} \to \mathcal{H}^0(\wdh{L}_{\X/\Y})$ is an isomorphism for any $\mf$.